martinspasof/todoapp/README.md

 ## Theme: Rendering lists in React
 ## ReactTasks folder

-- Solution of the Task1 - HTML list from arry of numbers
+- Solution of the Task1 - HTML list from array of numbers

 ```
 Description: